 Do you know your Fuzz from your Flangers?
 How about the difference between a Vibrato and a Tremolo?
-This little blog explains some of the most common BOSS guitar effect pedals, so you can find the tone you need to create your perfect sound.
+This blog explains everything you need to know about Boss Effects Pedals, so you can find the tone you need to create your perfect sound.

 Acoustic Simulator – A modelling effect that makes your electric guitar sound like an acoustic guitar.
 Different acoustic guitar types can be chosen for a variety of tones.